nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The user can find assignments with single or multiple keywords of the same type of field.

+It implements the following operations:
+* `find n/Lab` - Finds assignments with a name that has "Lab".
+* `find mod/CS2100 CS2103T` - Finds assignments from the module CS2100 and CS2103T.
+* `find d/1200 24-10-2020` - Finds assignments with due time 1200 (regardless of date), and with due date 24-10-2020 (regardless of time).
+* `find p/HIGH` - Finds assignments of high priority.

 #### Reasons for Implementation

 If the user can search by only one field, it would restrict the user's process of viewing assignments.